MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Set-up-Workplace-Analytics.md

 ### To prepare your organizational data for upload to Workplace Analytics

-* Follow the instructions in the topic [Prepare and upload organizational data](../use/Prepare-and-upload-organizational-data.md).
+* Follow the instructions in the topic [Prepare organizational data](../Use/Prepare-organizational-data.md).

 Once the .csv file has been created, the Workplace Analytics administrator can upload it into the service.

-### To upload your organizational data to Workplace Analytics
-1. On the **Settings** page, click **Organizational data**.
-2. Browse to, and then upload your file.

-### After upload
-The upload process will check that you have the correct headers in the file for the data that Workplace Analytics requires.
-* If your upload succeeds, you see an Upload successful message.
-* If you do not have the required attribute headers in your file, you will receive an error message.
+For more information, see [Upload organizational data](../Use/Upload-organizational-data.md).

 Once your upload has been submitted successfully, there is additional validation and processing of your data to complete provisioning.
 If any problems arise, the Workplace Analytics team will contact your Workplace Analytics administrator.